A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Green's functions for uncoupled regions

 where $s=1$ for $x<x^{\prime }$, while $s=-1$ for $x^{\prime }<x$ and the subscripts are exchanged in the reflection coefficients of the previous expressions ($R\leftrightarrow L$).
-In the case of a semi-infinite left(right) surface, the Green functions are obtained from (\ref{Green_pelicula_TI}) by making $ r_{L}^{\mu \mu}=0$ ($r_{R}^{\mu \mu}=0$).
-This expression models the ferromagnetic (and normal with $M=0$) regions of the studied junctions.
+In the case of a semi-infinite left(right) surface, the Green's functions are obtained from (\ref{Green_pelicula_TI}) by making $ r_{L}^{i}=0$ ($r_{R}^{i}=0$) since there are no reflection processes for open boundary conditions.